csc-536/tucson-math-circle-portal-/DEV_SETUP.md

 1. Run `pip install pipenv`.
 If you have permission errors instead do `pip install --user pipenv`.  **Replace `pip` with `pip3` if needed.**
 2. In backend directory run `pipenv install --dev`
 3. Run `pipenv shell` to enter virtualenv
-  - alternatively you can do `pipenv run $command` to run `$command$` in the virtualenv
+  - alternatively you can do `pipenv run $command` to run `$command` in the virtualenv
 4. Before committing
-  - run `flake8 .` in backend directory and fix any thing it complains about
+  - In virtualenv, run `flake8 .` in backend directory and fix anything it complains about
-  - run `black .` in backend directory for formatting
+  - In virtualenv, run `black .` in backend directory for formatting

 #### Running Auth server (possible updates in the future)
 1. Follow the above steps to install dependencies and enter the virtualenv with `pipenv shell`.